An Easy Guide To Finding Local Quality Meat Sources

 Here's an email template for you to use for easy farmer hunting or to give you an idea of what to send.

-I feed my dog a balanced raw food diet and use many offcuts normally thrown out, such as tripe, trachea, spleen, kidney, liver, lungs, and more, and I wondered if you could sell any of these cuts to me?
+I feed my dog a balanced raw food diet and use many offcuts customarily thrown out, such as tripe, trachea, spleen, kidney, liver, lungs, and more, and I wondered if you could sell any of these cuts to me?

 Thank you for your time!